-Groundwater sampling at the Kaimiro-O wellsite requires additional analysis under Consent 5312-2.1.
-These samples were also sent on behalf of the Company to Hills and analysed for a range of parameters including the following:
+Groundwater sampling at the Kaimiro-O wellsite requires additional parameters to be analysed under Consent 5312-2.1 as follows:

-- pH;

-- conductivity;

-- anion/cation profile;
+- anion/cation profile; and - BTEX.

-- total petroleum hydrocarbons; and

-- BTEX.

 The parameters above are deemed sufficient to enable identification of any significant changes in groundwater quality related to DWI activities.